- An outstanding copy of Santana III with Double Plus (A++) sound on both sides

 I know you’ve heard me say this before, but I need to make something clear about this music.
 It doesn’t even make sense at moderate listening levels.
 Normal listening levels suck all the life right out of it.
-You can tell by the way it was recorded; this music is designed to be played back at LOUD levels, and anything less does a disservice to the musicians, not to mention you, the listener, and the guy who spent a lot of money for what looks like just any old rock record.
+You can tell by the way it was recorded; this music is designed to be played back at LOUD levels, and anything less does a disservice to the musicians, not to mention yourself!

 No One To Depend On

 Everything’s Coming Our Way